mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

   `CURRENT_TIMESTAMP`, `LOCALTIME`, `LOCALTIMESTAMP`
 * The `SELECT` uses system or user variables.

-Note that parsing all `SELECT` statements carries a _significant_ performance cost.
+Note that parsing all `SELECT` statements carries a performance cost.
 Please read [performance](#performance) for more details.

 #### `cache_in_transactions`